megalus/django-google-sso/docs/how.md

 6. This authenticated session will expire in 1 hour, or the time defined, in seconds, in `GOOGLE_SSO_SESSION_COOKIE_AGE`.

+7. If login fails, you will be redirected to route defined in `GOOGLE_SSO_LOGIN_FAILED_URL` (default: `admin:index`) which will use Django Messaging system to show the error message.

-7. Browser will be redirected to `next_path` if operation succeeds, or the `login` page, if operation fails.
+8. If login succeeds, the user will be redirected to the `next_path` saved in the anonymous session, or to the route defined in `GOOGLE_SSO_NEXT_URL` (default: `admin:index`) as a fallback.

 ## Using Custom Authentication Backend